r-lib/sloop/README.md

 The goal of sloop is to provide tools to help you interactively explore and understand object oriented programming in R, particularly with S3.

+Please note that unlike other [r-lib](https://github.com/r-lib) packages, sloop only works with R 3.3 and later.

 ## Installation

 You can install sloop from github with: